 Our primary liquidity needs are related to the funding of general business requirements, including working capital requirements, research and development, and capital expenditures.
 The share repurchase program completed during the first quarter of fiscal 2019 was funded by our cash flows from operations.
-As of September 30, 2019, our principal sources of liquidity were \$100.5 million of cash and cash equivalents and \$30.6 million of total corporate investments.
+As of March 31, 2020, our principal sources of liquidity were \$114.3 million of cash and cash equivalents and \$72.7 million of total corporate investments.
 We invest portions of our excess cash and cash equivalents in highly liquid, investment-grade marketable securities.
 These investments consist of commercial paper, asset-backed debt securities, corporate debt issuances and U.S. Treasury securities with credit quality ratings of A-1 or higher.
-We believe that our investments in unrealized loss positions as of September 30, 2019 were not other-than-temporarily impaired, nor has any event occurred subsequent to that date that would change that conclusion.
+We believe that our investments in unrealized loss positions as of March 31, 2020 were not other-than-temporarily impaired, nor has any event occurred subsequent to that date that would change that conclusion.

 In order to grow our business, we intend to increase our personnel and related expenses and to make significant investments in our platform, data centers and general infrastructure.
-The timing and amount of these investments will vary based on the rate at which we can add new clients and new personnel and the scale of our module development, data centers and other activities.
+The timing and amount of these investments will vary based on our financial condition, the rate at which we add new clients and new personnel and the scale of our module development, data centers and other activities, as well as the extent and duration of COVID-19 on the macro-economic environment.
 Many of these investments will occur in advance of our experiencing any direct benefit from them, which could negatively impact our liquidity and cash flows during any particular period and may make it difficult to determine if we are effectively allocating our resources.
-However, we expect to fund our operations, capital expenditures and other investments principally with cash flows from operations, and to the extent that our liquidity needs exceed our cash from operations, we would look to our cash on hand and corporate investments or utilize our credit facility that we recently entered into in July 2019 to satisfy those needs.
-Refer to Note 7 of the Notes to the Unaudited Consolidated Financial Statements for additional detail on the credit agreement.
+However, we expect to fund our operations, capital expenditures and other investments principally with cash flows from operations, and to the extent that our liquidity needs exceed our cash from operations, we would look to our cash on hand and corporate investments or utilize our credit facility that we entered into in July 2019 to satisfy those needs.
+Refer to Notes 7 and 13 of the Notes to the Unaudited Consolidated Financial Statements for additional detail on the credit agreement and our initial borrowing under the credit facility subsequent to March 31, 2020, respectively.

 Funds held for clients and client fund obligations will vary substantially from period to period as a result of the timing of payroll and tax obligations due.
 Our payroll processing activities involve the movement of significant funds from accounts of employers to employees and relevant taxing authorities.
 Though we debit a client's account prior to any disbursement on its behalf, there is a delay between our payment of amounts due to employees and taxing and other regulatory authorities and when the incoming funds from the client to cover these amounts payable actually clear into our operating accounts.
 We currently have agreements with eleven banks to execute ACH and wire transfers to support our client payroll and tax services.
-We believe we have sufficient capacity under these ACH arrangements to handle transaction volumes for the foreseeable future.
+We believe we have sufficient capacity under these ACH arrangements to handle all transaction volumes for the foreseeable future.
+We primarily collect fees for our services via ACH transactions at the same time we debit the client's account for payroll and tax obligations and thus are able to reduce collectability and accounts receivable risks.